NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/lora_tutorial.md

     2. Inspect the trained LoRA model showing the parameters it contains.
     3. Run inference with the based model with the LoRA parameters.

-This tutorial focuses on LoRA, but the training and evaluation methods described here are applicable for other Parameter-efficient finetuning (PEFT) methods in NeMo.
-It also uses GPT as a base model to demonstrate the PEFT API, but the methods apply to T5 as well.

 # Data and Task preparation
 Use LoRA to teach the GPT model to do Extractive Question Answering.